paritytech/parity-bitcoin/README.md

-        --jsonrpc-cors <URL>               Specify CORS header for JSON-RPC API responses --jsonrpc-hosts <HOSTS>            List of allowed Host header values --jsonrpc-interface <INTERFACE>    The hostname portion of the JSONRPC API server --jsonrpc-port <PORT>              The port portion of the JSONRPC API server, default 8332.
-        --only-net <NET>                   Only connect to nodes in network <NET> (ipv4 or ipv6) --port <PORT>                      Listen for connections on PORT, default 8333.
-    -s, --seednode <IP>                    Connect to a node to retrieve peer addresses, and disconnect
+        --jsonrpc-cors <URL>               Specify CORS header for JSON-RPC API responses --jsonrpc-hosts <HOSTS>            List of allowed Host header values --jsonrpc-interface <INTERFACE>    The hostname portion of the JSONRPC API server --jsonrpc-port <PORT>              The port portion of the JSONRPC API server --only-net <NET>                   Only connect to nodes in network <NET> (ipv4 or ipv6) --port <PORT>                      Listen for connections on PORT -s, --seednode <IP>                    Connect to a node to retrieve peer addresses, and disconnect

 SUBCOMMANDS: